 If the active server is taken out of service for maintenance or fails for some reason the external process commands one of the HA pools standby servers to become active.
 It then replicates configuration changes to the remaining standby servers in the pool.
 It is also responsible for system notifications and retrieving state data.

-For more details please see the netconfd-pro User Manual, Section 2.13 High Availability.
+For more details please see the High Availability section of the netconfd-pro User Manual.
 You may also refer to our Knowledge Base Article “Configuring a YP-HA High Availability server pool”